Laying Our Flooring

 Vinyl flooring was an obvious choice for our van.
 It's flexible, simple to install, waterproof, and easy to clean.
 Not to mention that we were able to get some left over vinyl flooring for free.
-We also covered part of the step area by our side door to increase our floor space and create shoe storage cubbies.
+We also covered part of the large step by our sliding side door to increase our floor space and create useful little shoe storage cubbies.

 Subfloor and Reflectix

 3/4” AB plywood scrap

 Cedar plank (1- 1x6 piece)

 1/2-inch rigid XPS insulation board